nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'mode',
-      icons_enabled = true, -- displays icons in alongside component
-      icon = nil,      -- displays icon in front of the component separator = nil, -- Determines what separator to use for the component.
+      icons_enabled = true, -- enables the display of icons alongside the component. icon = nil,      -- defines the icon to be displayed in front of the component. separator = nil, -- determines what separator to use for the component.
                        -- when a string is given it's treated as component_separator.
-                       -- When a table is given it's treated as section_separator.
+                       -- when a table is given it's treated as section_separator.
-                       -- This options can be used to set colored separators -- arround component.
-Option need to be set like -- `separator = { left = '', right = ''}`.
+                       -- these options can be used to set colored separators -- around a component.
+The options need to be set like -- `separator = { left = '', right = ''}`.
-                       -- Where left will be placed in left side of component -- and right will be placed in right side of component -- Passing empty string disables that separator cond = nil, -- condition function, component is loaded when function returns true -- custom color for the component in format
+                       -- where left will be placed on left side of component -- and right will be placed on right side of component.
+                       -- passing an empty string disables that separator. cond = nil, -- condition function, component is loaded when the function returns true -- custom color for the component in format
-      -- here '|' refers to or meaning a different acceptable format for that placeholder -- 'highlight_group_name' | {fg = '#rrggbb'|cterm_value(0-255)|'color_name(red)', bg= '#rrggbb', gui='style'}
+      -- here '|' refers to 'or', meaning a different acceptable format for that placeholder e.g.:
+      -- 'highlight_group_name' | {fg = '#rrggbb'|cterm_value(0-255)|'color_name(red)', bg= '#rrggbb', gui='style'}
+      --
-      --  Note: all other color options including themes accept  like diff_color same color values -- Example
+      -- note: all other color options including themes accept like diff_color same color values.
+      --
+      -- example:
       --   color = {fg = '#ffaa88', bg = 'grey', gui='italic,bold'},
       --   color = {fg = 204} -- when fg/bg is skiped they default to themes fg/bg
       --   color = 'WarningMsg'
+      --
       -- or highlight group
       -- color = "WarningMsg"
       color = nil, -- default is themes color for that section and mode